mrc-ide/YellowFeverDynamics/index.md

 # YellowFeverDynamics
- A package for running a dynamic, stochastic SEIRV model of yellow fever, creating input data and processing output data.

-The package can also be used to fit values of epidemiological parameters of the model to different types of data on yellow fever burden in one or more regions.
+ A package for use in conjunction with the [YEP (Yellow Fever Epidemic Prevention)](https://github.com/mrc-ide/YEP) package.
+This package contains additional functions for running different versions of the SEIRV dynamic model of yellow fever contained in YEP, including: [TBA]

 For a more detailed overview of the purpose and uses of the package, please read the [Introduction](https://mrc-ide.github.io/YellowFeverDynamics/articles/A1Introduction.html) article.

+This package is currently being overhauled.

 <!-- badges: start -->
   [![R-CMD-check](https://github.com/mrc-ide/YellowFeverDynamics/workflows/R-CMD-check/badge.svg)](https://github.com/mrc-ide/YellowFeverDynamics/actions)